teamoto/weather_api/README.md

 ### 1. Run locally using Docker container

-You can test this API locally by running a docker container.
+You can test this API locally by running a docker container

     # use an official python container
     ## '-it': connect the docker container through a pseudo tty